oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

   # docker network create -d macvlan --subnet=192.168.17.0/24 --gateway=192.168.17.1 -o parent=eth1 rac_priv1_nw
   ```

 8. Oracle RAC needs to run certain processes in real-time mode.
 To run processes inside a container in real-time mode, you need to make changes to the Docker configuration files.
-For details, please refer to the [`dockerd` documentation](https://docs.docker.com/engine/reference/commandline/dockerd/#examples). and  update the `OPTIONS` value in `/etc/sysconfig/docker` to following:
+For details, refer to the [`dockerd` documentation](https://docs.docker.com/engine/reference/commandline/dockerd/#examples). and  update the `OPTIONS` value in `/etc/sysconfig/docker` to following:

 ```
 OPTIONS='--selinux-enabled --cpu-rt-runtime=950000'